-C2C Share
+C2C 2010 Market Share

 %

 Taobao 86.0

-Tencent paipai 10.6

-eBay Eachnet 3.4
+Tencent paipai eBay Eachnet 10.6 3.4

 Note: Market share in terms of GMV on C2C e-commerce platforms, including transactions in B2C marketplaces on C2C platforms.

 The PRC online shopping market is still relatively young and new developments, including online sales channel for traditional retail brands, flash sale and group buying continue to emerge.
 We believe these developments present opportunities that will further drive the growth of the PRC online shopping market and potentially allow for new segment leaders.